 Most houses in Pentyrch are freehold and not leasehold.
 In this scenario it’s worth having a local solicitor who is familiar with the area who can help the conveyancing process.
 We note that you are purchasing in Pentyrch in which case you should be looking for a Pentyrch conveyancing solicitor and be sure that they have experience in transacting on leasehold houses.
 As a matter of priority you will need to check the unexpired lease term.
 Being a leaseholder you will not be entirely free to do whatever you want with the house.
 The lease will likely included provisions such as requiring the freeholder’sconsent to carry out alterations.
 You may also be required to pay a service charge towards the maintenance of the estate where the house is part of an estate.
 Your lawyer will report to you on the legal implications.

-I invested in buying a studio flat in Pentyrch, conveyancing was carried out half a dozen years ago.
-How much will my lease extension cost?
-Corresponding flats in Pentyrch with an extended lease are worth £190,000.
-The average or mid-range amount of ground rent is £45 invoiced every year.
-The lease ceases on 21st October 2081
+I purchased a garden flat in Pentyrch, conveyancing was carried out February 2005.
+Can you shed any light on how much the price could be for a 90 year extension to my lease?
+Equivalent properties in Pentyrch with a long lease are worth £180,000.
+The average or mid-range amount of ground rent is £65 levied per year.
+The lease runs out on 21st October 2078

-The figure above a general guide to costs for extending a lease, but we cannot give you a more accurate figure without more detailed investigations.
-Do not use the figures in tribunal or court proceedings.
-There may be other issues that need to be taken into account and you obviously want to be as accurate as possible in your negotiations.
-Neither should you move forward based on this information before getting professional advice.
+The suggested premium range that we have given is a general guide to costs for extending a lease, but we cannot give you a more accurate figure in the absence of detailed due diligence.
+You should not use the figures in a Notice of Claim or as an informal offer.
+There may be additional issues that need to be considered and you obviously should be as accurate as possible in your negotiations.
+Please do not take any other action based on this information without first seeking the advice of a professional.